dan-visioni/dan-visioni.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 I'm Dan, and I'm a climate scientist.
 My main area of expertise is the behavior of stratospheric aerosols and how they interact with atmospheric chemistry and with the surface climate.
-I am currently an Assistant Professor at Cornell University in the Department of Earth and Atmosphercic Science.
-I'll soon add more info about graduate and post-graduate position, as I work to spin up my group.
+I am currently an Assistant Professor at Cornell University in the [Department of Earth and Atmospheric Science](https://www.eas.cornell.edu/eas).
+I'll soon add more info about graduate and post-graduate positions, as I work to spin up my group.
 Reach out if you're interested!

 My research is currently mainly focused on studying Stratospheric Aerosol Injections, a form of climate intervention that aims to partially, temporarily, offset the effects of climate change by means of injecting sulfate precursors in the stratosphere in order to reflect a small part of the incoming solar radiation and thus reduce global temperatures.
 I'm also interested in other climate intervention methods (Marine Cloud Brightening, Cirrus Thinning) and I continue studying the effect of past and present volcanic eruptions on climate.
 If you are curious about climate intervention, you can find a primer our group wrote [here](https://www.srmprimer.org/) intended for a general audience.